-Every year, the European Commission jointly with the European Union Intellectual Property Office (EUIPO) publish a report describing the customs seizures of articles suspected of infringing intellectual property rights (IPR) such as trademarks, designs, copyrights, and patents.
-The main findings of 2023 report are presented on this page.
+Every year, the European Commission jointly with the European Union Intellectual Property Office (EUIPO) publish a report describing the seizures of articles suspected of infringing intellectual property rights (IPR) in the internal market and at the EU border such as trademarks, designs, copyrights, and patents.
+The main findings of 2024 report are presented on this page.

 Scope and value